libreswitch/ops/docs/qos_cli.md

 `no strict queue <0-7>`

 #### Description
-The **strict** command assigns the strict priority algorithm to a queue.
-Strict priority will service all packets waiting in a queue before any packets in lower priority queues are serviced.
+The `strict` command assigns the strict priority algorithm to a queue.
+Strict priority services all packets waiting in a queue before any packets in lower priority queues are serviced.

-The **no strict** command will only clear the algorithm for a queue when the algorithm already assigned is Strict Priority.
+The `no strict` command only clears the algorithm for a queue when the algorithm already assigned is Strict Priority.

 #### Authority
 All configuration users.